 Windows can substantially alter the amount of purchased energy required to maintain comfort.
 Well-designed, they can provide a net energy gain; poorly designed, they can be an enormous energy burden.
 Improving the solar heat gain coefficient in replacement windows provides a strategy to make windows energy conserving.
 Each element of new windows is directed at improving one or more of the overall energy functions of windows, which are: providing winter solar heat, providing year-round daylighting, rejecting summer solar heat, providing insulation and air tightness during periods of heating or air conditioning, and providing natural ventilation during temperate weather.

-When we talk to homeowners about replacing windows we know that glazing and performance matter with the glass packages.
-In the old days, single pane glass didn't insulate well and it didn't have Low-E (silver oxide) coating to help with Solar Heat Gain or energy efficiency.
+When we talk to homeowners about replacing windows, we know that glazing and performance matter with the glass packages.
+In the past, single pane glass didn't insulate well, and it didn't have Low-E (silver oxide) coating to help with Solar Heat Gain or energy efficiency.
 Low-E coatings help reduce harmful UV and Infrared rays from the sun.
 This is why it gets so hot in your home with direct sunlight on poor performing glass.
-When the temperature soars, ordinary window glass just can’t handle the heat.
+When the temperature soars, ordinary window glass can’t handle the heat.
 And tinted glass spoils the view.
 Low-E glass, however, has been specially formulated to reject the sun’s heat without affecting the view.
 It lets more light in and keeps more heat out.
 So, your home stays cool and comfortable.
 What’s more, Low-E provides exceptional fading protection as well.
 It can block 95% of the sun’s damaging ultraviolet rays (a leading cause of fading), so it will help your furniture, carpets, art and wall coverings stay beautiful.